andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 **3. Critical: High DW loss, low DW gain**

-Urban expansion around Manchester, Sheffield and Leeds (see Figure A.1.) resulted in high DW loss clusters (≥8%).
-On a regional level, this resulted in Yorkshire (-23.3%) and the North West (-22.5%) ranking 1st and 2nd in terms of gross relative DW loss respectively.
-Furthermore, Yorkshire ranked 2nd lowest for net relative DW gain (18.0%) in England and Wales.
+Urban expansion around Manchester, Sheffield and Leeds (see Figure A.1.) resulted in high DW loss clusters (>8%).
+On a regional level, this resulted in Yorkshire (-23.3%) and the North West (-22.5%) ranking 1st and 2nd in terms of gross relative DW loss respectively (see Figure 5a).
+Furthermore, Yorkshire ranked 2nd lowest for net relative DW gain (18.0%) in England and Wales (Figure 5c).

 ## 8. Key Findings
 1. DW increased by nearly a quarter (24.8%) in England and Wales between 1990 and 2024.